BruceEckel/HelloCookieCutter1/Readme.rst

 Inside this directory, we create the directory tree to be copied into the generated project.
-We want to be able to generate a new name for this directory, so we put the name in templating tags:
+We want to be able to generate a new name for this directory, so we put the directory name in templating tags:

 .. code-block:: bash